Rasheed19/e2e-mlops/README.md

 Now, we are done with the set up; on to usage.

 ## Usage
-As described above this project is broken down into pipelines which allow for reproducibility, customization and ease of use.
+As described above, this project is broken down into pipelines which allow for reproducibility, customization and ease of use.
 The following are the various pipelines that can be run from your local development environment.
 1. `ingestion`, run the ingestion pipeline to ingest the cleaned training and test data into the created S3 bucket:
     ```
     python run.py --pipeline ingestion